w102060018w/Adversarial-General-Voice-Conversion/README.md

 * **Stage-1**: -c-VAE -</br>
 Encode into a speaker independent latent representation z -> reconstruct the spectral information -> Evaluated in KLD(KL Divergence) and MSE(Mean Square Error).</br>
 * **Stage-2**: -Discriminator -</br>
 Evaluate the similarity between reconstruct spectral information and target feature.
 Here we use improved W-GAN as the training objectives.
 Its discriminative power gives us a supervision on judging whether the generated speech probability distribution is approximate to the real target speakers speech distribution.
 We believe that with the combination of conditional VAE and adversarial training techniques, we are able to implement a voice conversion system with better acoustic style transfer result.
 Also, in our experiments, we applied both DNN and RNN version of the network.
 The main idea using RNN is that it can utilize their internal memory to process arbitrary sequences of inputs to exhibit the dynamic temporal behavior of a sequence, and we plan to use long short-term memory networks (LSTM) as an Encoder-Decoder structure to hopefully reconstruct indistinguishable feature compare with the target feature.
-To see more detail please go to our [report](./Final_report.pdf).
+To see more detail please refer to [report](./report.pdf).

 ## Results and Discussion
 #### 1. Training Variational Autoencoder.